admin-shell-io/aasx-package-explorer/docdev/docfx_project/getting-started/intro.md

   * "call-check-visual-extension": the main app calls this action for each Submodel to check, if the plug-in feels responsible
   * "get-events": retrieves stacked events FROM the plugin
   * "event-return": pushes events from the main app TO the plugin
+  * "get-check-visual-extension": returns a True, if a control shall be rendered
+  * "fill-panel-visual-extension": fill a provided WPF panel with content controls
 * event payloads are defined in: AasxPluginInterface.cs

 [visual-studio]: https://visualstudio.microsoft.com/de/vs/community/